We offer a number of payment options because we know you have a busy schedule. Pay online, by mail or drop by, say hello and pay in person.

 Customer Billing and Collections

-From Helix Water District Policy and Procedures Manual
+From Helix Water District Policies and Procedures Manual

 Customers shall be charged for all water furnished in accordance with the rates and rules as established by Helix Water District.